adetaylor/webkit-wiki/Pull-Requests.md

 Pull request branches are owned by their author, which is why `git-webkit setup` [creates a personal fork of WebKit](/WebKit/WebKit/wiki/Contributing#setup).
 This means that the WebKit project cannot enforce branching idioms, although there are some suggestions the WebKit team has so that other contributors can more easily access proposed changes. `Tools/Scripts/git-webkit pr` derives it's `eng` prefixed branch from the bug title of the bug associated with a pull request.

 We suggest that pull request branch names are prefixed by `eng/` or `dev/` so that contributors are clear which branches contain production code when they add other user's forks as remotes.
-Notably, [EWS](https://ews-build.webkit.org) is unable to apply changes which come from the branch they are targeting (ie, [EWS](https://ews-build.webkit.org) cannot apply a change form `Contributor/WebKit:main` onto `WebKit/WebKit:main`), so in order to be reviewed, changes must come from a different branch.
+Notably, [EWS](https://ews-build.webkit.org) is unable to apply changes which come from the branch they are targeting (ie, [EWS](https://ews-build.webkit.org) cannot apply a change from `Contributor/WebKit:main` onto `WebKit/WebKit:main`), so in order to be reviewed, changes must come from a different branch.

 ## Commit Messages